ccyogendra/imageresizer/README.md

   }
 }
 ```
-# custom query
+# Custom query
-# for custone you can pass width and heigh from frontend graphQl
+# For custom you can pass width and heigh from frontend graphQl
 ```Bash

 {